kubernetes/community/contributors/guide/README.md

 For Pull Requests, the automatically assigned reviewer will add a SIG label if you haven't done so.
 See [Open A Pull Request](#open-a-pull-request) below.

 For Issues we are still working on a more automated workflow.
 Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.
 Here is the [list of SIGs](/sig-list.md).
-Determine which is most likely related to your contribution. *Example:* if you have a cni contribution, you should choose SIG-networking.
+Determine which is most likely related to your contribution.

+*Example:* if you have a cni contribution, you should choose SIG-networking.

 Follow the link in the SIG name column to reach each SIGs README.
 Most SIGs will have a set of GitHub Teams with tags that can be mentioned on issues and pull requests for higher visibility.
 If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here](/sig-contributor-experience#github-teams).

 _Improvements needed_

-* File issues with all the SIGs to not have duplicate things in their CONTRIBUTING.md.
+* File pull requests with all applicable SIGs to not have duplicate things in their CONTRIBUTING.md and instead link here.
 Keep it light, keep it clean, have only one source of truth.

 ### File an Issue

 Not ready to contribute code, but see something that needs work?
 While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue (aka problem).
-There are multiple repositories within the Kubernetes community  and a full list of repositories can be found [here](https://github.com/kubernetes/).
-Issue should be reported to an appropriate repository instead of always reporting to the [kubernetes/kubernetes](https://issues.k8s.io/new) repository.
-For example, a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).
+Issues should be filed under the appropriate repository.

+*Example:* a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).

 Make sure to adhere to the prompted submission guidelines while opening an issue.

-Note that, you should not open issue for a question.
-While you are learning or playing with Kubernetes you may run into questions.
-Opening an issue for a question unnecessarily increases the total numbers of issues and creates load on the triage team.
+*A note on questions*
-Ask question on [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes), [ServerFault](https://stackoverflow.com/questions/tagged/kubernetes) or on the appropriate Kubernetes [Slack Channel](http://slack.k8s.io/).
+ Our triage team has many issues to triage.
+Please do not file an issue if you are learning Kubernetes and have a question.
+Questions should be asked on [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes), [ServerFault](https://serverfault.com/questions/tagged/kubernetes), or on the appropriate Kubernetes [Slack Channel](http://slack.k8s.io/).
+We also have [Kubernetes Office Hours](/office-hours.md) once a month.

 # Contributing